Battle of Grand Gulf

 The Battle of Grand Gulf was fought on April 29, 1863, during the American Civil War.
-During Major General Ulysses S. Grant's Vicksburg campaign, Union Army forces had failed in attempts to bypass the strategic city of Vicksburg, Mississippi.
-Grant decided move his army south, cross the Mississippi River, and then advance on Vicksburg.
-Seven Union Navy ironclad warships commanded by Admiral David Dixon Porter bombarded Confederate fortifications at Grand Gulf, Mississippi, in preparation for a crossing of the river.
-Union fire was able to silence one of the two Confederate fortifications at Grand Gulf, but the position was still strong enough that Grant decided to cross the river elsewhere.
+Union Army forces commanded by Major General Ulysses S. Grant had failed several times to bypass or capture the Confederate-held city of Vicksburg, Mississippi, during the Vicksburg campaign.
+Grant decided to move his army south of Vicksburg, cross the Mississippi River, and then advance on the city.
+A Confederate Army division under Brigadier General John S. Bowen prepared defenses—Forts Wade and Cobun—at Grand Gulf, Mississippi, south of Vicksburg.
+To clear the way for a Union crossing, seven Union Navy ironclad warships from the Mississippi Squadron commanded by Admiral David Dixon Porter bombarded the Confederate defenses at Grand Gulf on April 29.
+Union fire silenced Fort Wade and killed its commander, but the overall Confederate position held.
+Grant decided to cross the river elsewhere.

-The next day, Union forces crossed the Mississippi River at Bruinsburg, Mississippi.
+The next day, Union forces crossed the river at Bruinsburg, Mississippi.
 A Union victory in the Battle of Port Gibson on May 1 secured the beachhead and forced the abandonment of the position at Grand Gulf, which became a Union supply point.
 Grant's command moved inland, and after defeating Confederate forces in the Battle of Champion Hill on May 16, began the Siege of Vicksburg two days later.
 Vicksburg surrendered on July 4, marking a major Confederate defeat and a turning point in the war.
 The Grand Gulf battlefield is preserved in Grand Gulf Military State Park, which was listed on the National Register of Historic Places in 1972.